3DEXPERIENCE SOLIDWORKS vs FUSION 360

 3DEXPERIENCE SOLIDWORKS offers a comprehensive suite of design tools, including advanced modeling, simulation, and rendering capabilities depending on the package.
 Its seamless integration with other SOLIDWORKS applications enhances productivity and facilitates a seamless design-to-manufacturing workflow.

-When it comes to Fusion 360, the software is less feature-rich and the capabilities are more limited.
+When it comes to Fusion vs SOLIDWORKS, Fusion's capabilities are more limited.
 Extensions are features that you "unlock" by paying for within the application to add additional capabilities.
 While some value this flexibility, others find it difficult to switch between different subscription rates.

 Performance and Scalability:

 Fusion 360 does not provide extended tools.
-Fusion generally will be sufficient for small to medium-sized applications, and their scalability is further enhanced by cloud-based processing capacity.
-For larger assemblies or more complicated designs, it will not perform as well as 3DEXPERIENCE SOLIDWORKS.
+Fusion is generally sufficient for smaller applications, with scalability highly dependent on cloud-based processing.
+Fusion will not perform as well as SOLIDWORKS for larger assemblies and complicated designs.

 Cost and Licensing Options:

-3DEXPERIENCE SOLIDWORKS is sold as an annual subscription, which offers licensing options that may be customized to meet the needs of small and large enterprises alike.
+SOLIDWORKS offer licensing options that may be customized to meet the needs of small and large enterprises.
 For many users, its large feature set and excellent reputation justify the investment.
-There are also Maker and Startup offers to fit all budgets.

 Support and Community: